Middle School

 Summer workshop is vital to the success of forensic competitors.
 A week of debate camp equates to roughly a semester of class time.
 In days past, these camps were afforded only to the elite, and their weeks of preparation put them far ahead of their opponents.
 Those students who wish to excel will be attending camp of some kind, and we clearly understand the kind of impact losing instruction will have compared to peers.
 This is why we have brought a national-level workshop to the North Texas area.

-Middle School Schedules 2023
+Middle School Schedules (Sample from 2024)

 • Sessions will be held daily 9am-8pm with multiple breaks throughout